 Directions: From Higashiyama Koen Station – 15 minutes walk or from Jiyugaoka Station, 11 minutes on foot.

 Ran no Yakata (Orchid Gardens) / ランの館

 About: Located in Sakae, just a few minutes stroll from the busy department stores the oasis which is known as “Ran no Yakata” can be found waiting for you.
 One of the city’s newer attractions, this park specialises in orchids and other flowering plants.
-There is one large greenhouse and a number of exhibit rooms surrounding a walled-in garden with walkways that take you around a small pond and various esquitely designed flowerbeds.
+There is one large greenhouse and a number of exhibit rooms surrounding a walled-in garden with walkways that take you around a small pond and various exquisitely designed flower beds.
 Several small climate-controlled huts have been setup within the garden to grow rare orchids from different tropical regions of the world.
-Both indoor and outdoor cafes can also be found
+Both indoor and outdoor cafes can also be found.

 within the park.
-During the summer months you can enjoy the pleasant outdoor beer garden and grill including anall you can drink deal for around 4000 yen per person.
+During the summer months you can enjoy the pleasant outdoor beer garden and grill including an all you can drink deal for around 4000 yen per person.
 Various events and seasonal exhibitions are held throughout the year.
-The enterance fee is usually a little high at 700 yen but worth a visit.
+The entrance fee is usually a little high at 700 yen but worth a visit.
 If you want to visit for free, consider going during the nagoya festival when attractions around the city are free to enter for 2 days.
 See festivals.